MIRA-KUMAR/Leetcode-Learning/README.md

 Given an array nums of integers, return how many of them contain an even number of digits.

+# LeetCode 1396.
+Design Underground System

+An underground railway system is keeping track of customer travel times between different stations.
+They are using this data to calculate the average time it takes to travel from one station to another.

 # LeetCode 1470.
 Shuffle the Array

 Given the array nums consisting of 2n elements in the form `[x1,x2,...,xn,y1,y2,...,yn]`.